headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Releases:

+Beta of 1.0.3.4 is out with a fix for the Import From action.

 Release of 1.0.3.3 is out.
 Check out in the release section.

 **Attention**: due to changes inside IntelliJ APIs some stored data might be lost during